infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.limit(limit_num)
 ```

-Creates a limit expression to limit the output rows not more than `limit_num`.
+Creates an expression to limit the number of the output rows to a maximum of `limit_num`.

 #### Parameters